rduplain/memo/startups-for-people-with-problems.md

 > **Ah, so that's the "capital" in capitalism!**
 > **All these years, "capital" hiding in plain sight.**

-At every round of funding--commonly: seed (sometimes called "angel"), A, B, C, ...--there is a balancing act to raise the right amount of capital.
+Funding happens in rounds, commonly: seed (sometimes called "angel"), A, B, C, ....
+At every round of funding, there is a balancing act to raise the right amount of capital.
 You want to balance valuation with runway.
 The CEO has a responsibility to shareholders to maximize the value of existing shares.
 In a few words, take a good deal (and make revenue a top priority).
 But with an acceptable level of risk.
 If you do not raise enough money (the runway), then the company could go out of business or be in a vulnerable position for future investment, leading to a down round in which shares are purchased a value lower than the previous round--which is _not good_.

 The seed round is often called the angel round, because the amounts (10s or 100s of thousands) are more appropriate to individuals of high net worth